Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 For instance, while some areas of finance might involve deceptively marketing financial products, other parts (like retail banking or venture capital) seem neutral or positive.
 Venture capital is also very high-earning, so if you’re thinking of going into finance to earn to give, it seems better just to avoid the harmful areas.

-This reason (nearby alternatives) won’t apply in all cases.
-Sometimes you’ll just face a sharp tradeoff, but our guess is that this won’t happen very often.
+There won’t always be nearby alternatives, and sometimes you’ll just face a sharp tradeoff.
+But our guess is that this won’t happen very often.

 When might it be justified to take a job that has significant negative impact?

-We think putting the last four points together makes a good case for mostly avoiding jobs that have a significant negative impact.
+We think putting the last five points together makes a good case for mostly avoiding jobs that have a significant negative impact.
 Doing so could mean violating rights and other moral principles, which should probably concern you even if you think consequences are all that ultimately matters (due to moral uncertainty).
-The net impact is also probably worse than you think due to hidden harms.
+The net impact is also probably worse than you think due to hidden harms and because your estimates are wrong.
 Finally, there are probably better nearby alternative options to be considered.

 That said, there might be exceptional circumstances in which you should take an option with serious negative impact, even if you’re not a consequentialist.
 As an extreme example, Oskar Schindler ran munitions factories for the Nazis, producing mess kits and, later, ammunition for Nazi soldiers, but in so doing was able to earn enough money to ensure the safety of 1,200 of his Jewish workers.
 He also deliberately ran the factory inefficiently, so that fewer munitions were produced.
 It’s hard to imagine a more unethical job than running a Nazi munitions factory, but Schindler is widely seen as a hero, and was celebrated in the movie Schindler’s List.